THE OMNITRITION SALES AND MARKETING PLAN & RULES AND REGULATIONS HANDBOOK

 REMAINING A FULLY QUALIFIED SUPERVISOR

 A fully Qualified Supervisor must be an active IMA in good standing with Omnitrition.
 Once Omnitrition, recognizes IMAs as being Fully Qualified Supervisors, they retain that status for the remainder of their qualifying calendar year and the following year, should they renew.
-However, a Fully Qualified Supervisor must re-qualify during the following calendar year, and each year thereafter, in any of the ways allowed under the Omnitrition Sales and Marketing Plan. ( Example: An IMA qualifies for Supervisor in September of 2002.
-Their Fully Qualified date is October 1, 2002.
-They will remain fully qualified for the remainder of 2002 and 2003.
-However, to remain Fully Qualified after December 31, 2003, the IMA would have to re-qualify sometime during 2001.
+However, a Fully Qualified Supervisor must re-qualify during the following calendar year, and each year thereafter, in any of the ways allowed under the Omnitrition Sales and Marketing Plan.
+(Example: An IMA qualifies for Supervisor in September of 2019.
+Their Fully Qualified date is October 1, 2019.
+They will remain fully qualified for the remainder of 2019 and 2020.
+However, to remain Fully Qualified after December 31, 2020, the IMA would have to re-qualify sometime during 2020.
 After that, re-qualification is necessary every year.)
+If you do not re-qualify, you will drop back to the highest discount that you did qualify for during that period.

 In the event that it is determined at any time that one or more of a Fully Qualified Supervisor’s Legs did not properly qualify due to miscalculations, violations of the Rules governing the Compensation Plan, or as a result of product returns, an IMA’s pay status may be retroactively reduced or eliminated for payments previously made to him or her.
 Any overpayments must be repaid to Omnitrition.